The Digital Scholarship Repository at

 - Authors or affected parties may request that works be removed for reasons of factual inaccuracy, plagiarism, or potential copyright infringement.

-- No materials will be removed without an attempt to reach the author.
+Requests for removal should be directed to and should include the item title, URL, and reasons for withdrawal.
+No materials will be removed without an attempt to reach the author.

 Preservation and Stewardship